ghostylink/docker/README.md

 ### Downgrade
 In a similar way, you can downgrade to an older version of the ghostylink project.

-Note that you will lose irredeemably data.
+:warning: You will lose irredeemably data.
+Be sure before downgrading.
+Downgrading is only supported for version ghostylink 1.4+

 # Building